 First recorded by George Jones, the Harris version of the song from Blue Kentucky Girl was the singer's fourth number one hit on the charts.

-Honorable mentions: "Wayfaring Stranger" from Roses in the Snow, "Orphan Girl," "To Daddy" and "Red Dirt Girl."
+Honorable mentions: "Wayfaring Stranger" from Roses in the Snow, "Orphan Girl," "To Daddy," "Here, There and Everywhere," "Hickory Wind," "Red Dirt Girl," and Rodney Crowell's "Even Cowgirls Get the Blues."